dimxasnewfrozen/k8s-intro/README.md

 A brief explanation on the architecture of Kubernetes and all of the various components

 ## Setting up Local Environment

+How to run minikube, kubectl and interact with your local environment by creating a deployment and service

 ## Pods
 ## YAML
 ## Controllers